Updated March 2020

 Here are five factors to consider when choosing a medical alert system with automatic fall detection:

-Look for: Devices that combine multiple advanced technologies like barometric sensors, accelerometers, and algorithms to produce detection accuracy levels of 95% or higher.
+Look for: Devices that combine multiple advanced technologies like barometric sensors, accelerometers, and algorithms to support detection sensitivity levels of 95% or higher.

-Look for: Waterproof devices that can be worn all the time, delivering fall protection no matter where the wearer is or what he or she is doing in the home.
+Look for: Waterproof devices that can be worn all the time, no matter where you are or what you’re doing.

 What’s the point of having a medical alert system if it doesn’t perform when you need it to?
 Devices and systems with a lot of downtime (time unavailable or not working) put health and well-being at risk.

 Look for: Fall detection systems with a high percentage of uptime — the closer to 100%, the better.
-That includes long battery life (18 months+) and multiple call centers for overlap that are designed to stay online even during power outages and bad weather.
+That includes long battery life (18 months+) and multiple call centers that are prepared to stay online even during power outages and bad weather.

-When falls happen, every second counts.
-The automatic fall detection device should reach qualified response personnel quickly.
-“Real-time assessment of the scene may help determine the cause of the fall,” says Teresa McCarthy MD, MS, an assistant professor at the University of Minnesota Department of Family Practice and Community Health.
+Every second counts after a fall.
+The longer you are on the floor, the more at-risk you are for serious complications.
+Additionally, real-time assessment of the scene may help determine the cause of the fall, according Teresa McCarthy MD, MS, an assistant professor at the University of Minnesota Department of Family Practice and Community Health.
 That’s critical to getting you the assistance you need, like EMS or a quick call to your doctor or caregiver.

-Look for: Call center staff trained in stress management, emergency response, and gerontology.
+Look for: Response center staff trained in stress management and emergency response.

 Let’s be honest — nobody wants to wear a cumbersome device, especially if they feel it signals frailty or aging.